vuvova/gdb-tools/duel/help.md

 Operators
 ---------

-Variables and functions of the program being debugged can be read and called normally and work as expected.
+Variables and functions of the inferior (program being debugged) can be read and called normally and work as expected.
+Convenience gdb variables (like `$a`) and references to results (like `$1`) can be used too.

 The complete list of operators, in the precedence order: